Adrian frentescu

 A human research ethics committee must first authorise psychiatrists under Australia’s Authorised Prescriber Scheme, and then the TGA must also approve them.
 They must demonstrate that the treatment plan can be clinically justified, that good governance will be in place over the treatment process, and the psychiatrist will take the appropriate safeguards to protect patients.

 Outside of these controlled conditions, MDMA and psilocybin are still prohibited as schedule 9 drugs, so don’t expect to see them outside the doctor’s office.
-And besides, we still don’t know how much these treatments will cost.
-Nor whether they will be covered by health insurance.
+No information has been released about the cost of these treatment or whether they will be covered by the Pharmaceuticals Benefits Scheme (PBS) or private health insurance.